20CS074Mandar/Andorid-Tutorials/README.md

 # Andorid-Tutorials

-This repository contains various topics regarding the androd developement using Kotlin.
+This repository contains various topics for Android developement using Kotlin.